-As mentioned in the On-Page SEO post I linked to in the previous paragraph, part of this process involves having a proper internal linking structure.
-While these internal links might not have the same weight as external links pointing to your site, they still have a significant impact on your site’s ranking, and that shouldn’t be ignored.
+A proper internal linking structure works hand in hand with technical SEO and On-Page SEO optimization.
+While internal links may not carry the same weight as external backlinks, they still have a significant impact on your site’s ranking, and that should not be ignored.

-I would like to add that an incorrect internal linking structure can significantly affect your site’s ranking and hinder improvement in organic search results.
+An incorrect internal linking structure can significantly harm your site’s ranking and hinder improvement in organic search results.
+Getting this right is one of the easiest wins in SEO.

-In this guide, I will explain in detail about internal links and the correct way to approach them from a promotion and SEO perspective.
-Beyond that, I will present a number of internal linking strategies that you can choose to use according to the nature of your site.
-Let’s begin…
+In this guide, you will learn what internal links are, why they matter, the correct way to approach them from an SEO perspective, and several internal linking strategies you can implement based on the nature of your site.

 What Are Internal Links and Why Are They Important?